mwrede/jeopardy-game/README.md

 1. Push your code to GitHub
 2. Import the project in Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard (Supabase URL, Supabase key, NEXTAUTH_URL, NEXTAUTH_SECRET)
 4. Update `NEXTAUTH_URL` to your production URL
-5. Update Google OAuth redirect URI to include production URL

 **Note:** SQLite database won't persist on Vercel.
 For production, consider using:
 - Vercel Postgres